 - Optionally, go through the short tutorials I linked to

-If you have any issues with these steps, let me know in the comments below and me or another reader will help you what that.
+If you encounter any issues with these steps, let me know in the comments below and me or another reader will help you what that.

 The probability questions